 No, but you should easily be able to reach 3G/4G from the shore.

 No, absolutely not!
 Just a lust for adventure.

 Everyone reacts differently but we recommend if you are at all worried to take some medication 24 hours before departure.

 All bedding and wash towels are included.
 Please bring a swimming towel if you wish to swim ashore.

 To see where the ports are, along with your likely sailing area, please view the sail area & highlights.

-St Lucia Vigie Airport to Rodney Bay is either a 30-minute bus journey which costs about $1.50-$3, or you can arrange an on-demand airport shuttle costing in the region of £19 and takes 30 minutes.
+St Lucia Vigie Airport to Rodney Bay is either a 30-minute bus journey or you can arrange an on-demand airport shuttle which takes 30 minutes.
 Flights go to St Lucia Vigie from Manchester, London Heathrow, Edinburgh, Glasgow International, Belfast City and Belfast International.

 You can also fly to/from St Lucia Hewanorra Airport.
 Flights go direct to St Lucia Hewanorra from London Gatwick with British Airways and Finnair.